shankar-r10n/spt-aca-hol/README.md

   --environment $CONTAINERAPPS_ENVIRONMENT \
   --image 'docker.io/dockerr10n/storeinventoryapi:latest' \
   --target-port 80 \
-  --ingress 'external'
+  --ingress 'external' \
+  --query configuration.ingress.fqdn

  ```
+  After the command is executed successfuly, make a note of the App Url that is emitted in output.

-2. Test the _inventory_ microservice.
+**2. Test the _inventoryapi_ Container App **

-3. Create a Container App - for the _productsapi_ microservice.
+**3. Create a Container App - for the _productsapi_ microservice**
  ```
 # Deploy the Container App for the productsapi microservice
 az containerapp create \